 Top left: The front page of the SanMateo (Calif.)
 Times, July 1, 1960, rocks the nation with a story that is as true today as it was 55 years ago.

 "At last, the definitive book on what happened to Amelia Earhart.
 We rate this four stars."

-In 1991, having studied the work of Thomas E. Devine, the late author of Eyewitness: The Amelia Earhart Incident (Renaissance House, 1988), Goerner, Paul Briand Jr., Vincent V. Loomis and others, I visited Devine at his West Haven, Connecticut home.
-When I left, I was certain that Earhart and Noonan had died in Japanese captivity on Saipan, and that the U.S. government is still determined to deny that fact.
-After fourteen years of correspondence and collaboration with Devine, other Saipan veterans and experts from the innermost circles of Earhart research, With Our Own Eyes: Eyewitnesses to the Final Days of Amelia Earhart was published in 2002 by a small Ohio company, Lucky Press, as some of you know.
+In 1991, after studying the work of Thomas E. Devine, the late author of Eyewitness: The Amelia Earhart Incident (Renaissance House, 1987), Goerner, Paul Briand Jr., Vincent V. Loomis and a few others, I visited Devine at his West Haven, Connecticut home.
+When I left that February day, I was certain that Earhart and Noonan had died in Japanese captivity on Saipan, and the U.S. government is still engaged in an active cover-up of that fact.
+After 14 years of correspondence and collaboration with Devine, other Saipan veterans and experts from the innermost circles of Earhart research, With Our Own Eyes: Eyewitnesses to the Final Days of Amelia Earhart was published by a small Ohio company.

 With Our Own Eyeswas well received by many within the Earhart research community, though it was poorly marketed and sold poorly.
 It's now a collector's item.
 Four years after its publication, armed with many new findings and insights, I began writing Truth at Last, which makes a far more compelling case for the famed aviatrix’s presence and death on Saipan -- a fact that flies directly in the face of accepted establishment doctrine.